alphagov/govuk-design-system/src/components/text-input/index.md

 - it vanishes when the user starts typing, which can cause problems for users with memory conditions or when reviewing answers
 - not all screen readers read it out
-- its browser default styles often do not meet [minimum contrast requirements](https://www.w3.org/TR/WCAG22/#contrast-minimum)
+- its browser default styles often do not meet [WCAG 2.2 success criterion 1.4.3 Contrast (minimum)](https://www.w3.org/TR/WCAG22/#contrast-minimum)

 ### If you're asking one question on the page